Courtesy of Abbott

 The BinaxNOW COVID-19 home test is one of the few tests on the market with FDA emergency use authorization that does not require the user to ship a sample to a lab.
 It’s a rapid antigen self-test designed to detect both asymptomatic and symptomatic COVID-19.
 It can be used for children as young as 4 when the sample is collected by an adult—those 15 and older can collect their own sample.

-BinaxNOW was developed by health and medical diagnostics company Abbott.
-A trained telehealth professional guides users through the at-home self-test via a video call via eMed.com, which will also deliver their COVID-19 test results to their email.
+BinaxNOW was developed by Abbott, a health and medical diagnostics company.
+A trained telehealth professional guides users through the at-home self-test during a video call via eMed.com, which will also deliver their COVID-19 test results to their email.
 The standard kit comes with one nasal swab—the technique for sample collection is less invasive than the very deep nasal swab sample collection we’ve all heard horror stories about (if not endured ourselves).

-“It was super easy,” says Bryan Kinkade, AFAR’s publisher, who used the BinaxNow home tests for himself and his family for a trip to Costa Rica this spring.
+“It was super easy,” says Bryan Kinkade, AFAR’s publisher, who used the BinaxNOW home tests for himself and his family for a trip to Costa Rica in spring 2021.
 His one piece of advice is to make sure to have “a solid Wi-Fi connection” so that you can download the app and conduct the telehealth video call.
 “They walk you through the entire process,” he says, remarking that the test is very similar to a pregnancy test—after 15 minutes or so the results pop up on the reader.
 “The healthcare provider comes back on camera to verify the results that you hold up to the camera, and then you can instantly see [your] results in the app.”

 After getting his results, he uploaded them directly into the United Airlines app to check in for the flight back to the United States.
 “I repeated the process with my wife and son, and 45 minutes after we started, my son was walking back to the beach for an afternoon surf.
 We were down there with some friends who were stressed out all week hoping that the local clinic would be open, that there wouldn’t be a line or any issues getting results back quickly.”